Dieneba1/Panda-challenge/README.md

 # Panda-challenge
-Based on the date, we observe that:
+Based on the data, we observe that:

   1.Male tend to play way more than female, dominating the category with 84%.
 They also purchase 5times more than the females.